litmuschaos/litmus-docs/website/docs/user-guides/view-chaos-impact.md

 - **More Options:**
   - Configure: To make changes in the metadata and/or fine-tune the queries.
 To learn about configuring a dashboard [click here.](manage-app-dashboard)

   - Clone: To make a copy of the current dashboard click on the clone button.
-Enter the new name of the dashboard and click on `ok`
+Enter new name of the dashboard and click on `ok`

   - Download a JSON: To download the complete dashboard configuration in JSON format.